guelphite/Performance-Dashboard/README.md

 # Performance Dashboard (The Count)
 The Count's purpose was to display online, the key performance metrics of various departments of the City of Guelph.
-Additional requirement included that it needed to be AODA compliant and responsive.
+Additional requirements included that it needed to be AODA compliant and responsive.

 ## Enviroment